Manithan (1953 film): Production

 Manithan is based on the Malayalam play Manushyan by Muthukulam Raghavan Pillai.
 When it was staged in Tamil by the TKS Brothers, the title was changed to Manithan.
 The film adaptation was produced as a joint venture by Jupiter Pictures and Lavanya Movies owned by S. K. Sundararama Iyer and was directed by K. Ramnoth.
 Art direction was by A. K. Sekar.
 The film was shot at Neptune Studios that was leased by Jupiter Pictures.

 Soundtrack

 Music was composed by S. V. Venkatraman while the lyrics were penned by Kanagasurabhi.

 Reception

 The Hindu wrote, "The film keeps close to the stage version ...
-The changes makes are in consonance with the demands of the screen and are a demonstration of how film adaptation[s] should be made."
-The film did not fare well at the box office.
-However, it is remembered for the performance by Shanmugam, Bhagavathi and Krishnakumari and also for the skillful direction of Ramnoth.
+The changes makes are in consonance with the demands of the screen and are a demonstration of how film adaptation[s] should be made".
+The Indian Express wrote, "The gripping story is unfolded with interest keyed and kept up right through...
+A noteworthy feature is the subtiel handling of humour which is most unobtrusive and thoroughly enjoyable".
+According to historian Randor Guy, the film did not fare well at the box office, but gained praise for the performances of Shanmugam, Bhagavathi and Krishnakumari, and the direction of Ramnoth.